EGDPG/EGDPG.github.io/docs/preview-plugin/features.md

 - Fully supports modular skeletal mesh setups for armor, clothing, and accessories.
 - Designed for use with characters assembled from multiple skeletal mesh components.

-## Groom Support (Planned)
+## Groom Support

-- Partial support for groom components such as beards and hairstyles. (logic diconnected currently)
-- Known issues exist with certain MetaHuman grooms not rendering consistently in the preview.
-- Full groom compatibility is planned for a future update.
+- Supports Groom Components (hair, beards) through the `GetMeshes` interface output.
+- MetaHuman grooms may still require additional tuning depending on bindings and LOD settings.

 ## Performance-Conscious Design